kaitlyntorres/2-DO/README.md

 Users should be able to give each tasks a priority  (high, moderate, low) = <b>COMPLETE</b>

 ## Sprint 3 = DONE
-Users should be able to filter out tasks by date, time, etc <br />
 Users should be able to mark tasks as complete or incomplete  = <b>COMPLETE</b> <br />

 ## Sprint 4 = DONE